ntsakonas/ntsakonas.github.io/_posts/2020-11-22-Monster-hunting-like-in-1985.md

 }
 ```

-the project can be found in [GitHub](https://github.com/ntsakonas/MonsterChase)
+the project (along with all future additions) can be found in [GitHub](https://github.com/ntsakonas/MonsterChase) as an Intellij project.

 ### Run Run Run!!!!

-Here is the first successful escape from the monster (yeah, I got eaten many times!)
+Here is the first successful escape from the monster (yes, I got eaten many times!)

 ```
         M       .       .       .       .